LukeGarnham/Stumps-and-Studs-MS4/README.md

 - I would like to add more products to the project, for example there is a limited amount of footwear and clothing.
 I would also like to add items of clothing which are spefically for male or female customers.
 - If I were to add items which were just for males or females, I would add another field into the Products model called gender, which for items which have a gender, there is a choice of male, female or both.
 A womens t-shirt would have the value of female however golf clubs which can be male or female would have the value of both.
 In the frontend, I would then like to enable users to filter products by gender.
 I would have a drop down on the navigation bar where users can select male or female and return any products which are specific to that gender plus any that can be either (e.g golf clubs).
+- Products with sizes allow users to select from Junior, Extra Small, Small, Medium, Large or Extra Large.
+While this is fine for most items of clothing, sizes for footwear are numbered.
+A future development would be to add different sizing options for footwear.
 - Another future development would be to add a stock count field to the Product model.
 In a real-world scenario, a business would want to prevent customers from ordering products when they are out of stock and possibly warn users when stock is low.
-Each time an item is bought, the stock count would need to be reduced by the quantity.
+Each time an item is bought, the stock count would need to be reduced by the quantity, factoring in the size, side and/or gender accordingly.
 Once the stock count is 0, I would then either prevent the product appearing in the frontend or amend the display so users can see it is out of stock and prevent them from adding it to their basket.
 - Another feature I didn't have time to implement is to give users the option to subscribe to a mailing list.
 Many businesses wish to frequently contact customers with marketing emails so this would be a useful feature.
 - One bug I encountered and haven't had time to resolve is on the Products page.
 On large screens, the products are laid out in 3 columns by default but users have the option to switch to 2 columns wide - this makes the images larger.
 However, whenever the user refreshes the page or uses the Sort By dropdown, the page reverts back to the default layout.
 - On small and medium screens, the navbar and search form both appear as dropdowns which users can toggle with buttons on the header.
 These both reveal smoothly.
 However, the dropdow menu for the Account, Sports and Sort By (on the Products page) all just appear with no smooth visual effect.
 Given more time, I would have explored ways to make these have the same effect as the navbar and search form.